 The absences of HOX2/pb, HOX5/scr and HOX6-8/Ubx/AbdA in both tardigrade species is reminiscent of the situation in Nematoda, where these loci are also absent [76-78].
 HOX gene evolution in Nematoda has been dynamic.
 No Nematode HOX2 or HOX5 orthology group genes were identified, and only a few species had a single HOX6-8 orthologue.
 Duplication of the HOX9/AbdB locus was common, generating, for instance the egl-5, php-3 and nob-1 loci in Caenorhabditis species.
 The maximum number of HOX loci in a nematode was seven, deriving from six orthology groups.
 Loss of HOX3 happened twice (in Syphacia muris and in the common ancestor of Tylenchomorpha and Rhabditomorpha).
 The independent loss in S. muris was confirmed in two related pinworms, Enterobius vermicularis and Syphacia oblevata.
 The pattern of presence and absence of the Antp-like HOX6-8 locus is more complex, requiring six losses (in the basally-arising enoplean Enoplis brevis, the chromadorean Plectus sambesii, the pinworm Syphacia muris, the ancestor of Tylenchomorpha, the diplogasteromorph Pristionchus pacificus, and the ancestor of Caenorhabditis).
 We affirmed loss in the pinworms by screening the genomes of E. vermicularis and S. oblevata as above, and no HOX6-8/Antp-like locus is present in any of the over 20 genomes available for Caenorhabditis.
 A PCR survey for HOX loci and screening of a de novo assembled transcriptome from the nematomorph Paragordius varius identified six putative loci from five HOX groups.
 The presence of a putative HOX2/pb-like gene suggests that loss of HOX2 may be independent in Tardigrada and Nematoda.

 Gene family birth can be used as another rare genomic marker.
 We analyzed the whole proteomes of ecdysozoan taxa for gene family births that supported either the Tardigrada+Nematoda model or the Tardigrada+Arthropoda (i.e. Panarthropoda) model.
-We mapped gene family presence and absence across the two contrasting phylogenies using KinFin v0.8.2 [62] using different inflation parameters in the MCL step in OrthoFinder (Supplementary Data S8).
+We mapped gene family presence and absence across the two contrasting phylogenies using KinFin [62] using different inflation parameters in the MCL step in OrthoFinder (Supplementary Data S10).
 Using the default inflation value of 1.5 the two tardigrades shared more gene families with Arthropoda than they did with Nematoda (Figure 5B).
-The number of gene family births synapomorphic for Arthropoda and Nematoda were identical under both phylogenies, as was expected (Table 3; Figure 5C; See Supplementary Data S9).
+The number of gene family births synapomorphic for Arthropoda and Nematoda were identical under both phylogenies, as was expected (Table 3; Figure 5C; Supplementary Data S11).
 Many synapomorphic families had variable presence in the daughter taxa of the common ancestors of Arthropoda and Nematoda, likely because of stochastic gene loss or lack of prediction.
 However, especially in Nematoda, most synapomorphic families were present in a majority of species (Figure 5C).

 Table 3 Gene family births that support different relationships of Tardigrada. * Protein families from OrthoFinder clustering at inflation value 1.5. ** Domain annotations are reported where proteins from more than one third of the proteomes in the family had that annotation.
 IPR = InterPro domain identifier; PF = PFam identifier.